Learn how Alumni Ventures offers venture capital investment opportunities to accredited investors.

 Alumni Ventures’ suite of CEO Services provides portfolio companies with exclusive access to the firm’s network of 650,000+ community members and 6,000+ startup experts.
 By linking startups to new connections, capital, and customers, Alumni Ventures can attract founders on the rise in their respective industries.

-“By developing this enormous network and gathering really deep data on our community members, our CEO Services function stands out in the venture industry as delivering outsized value to founders
+“By developing this enormous network and gathering really deep data on our community members, our CEO Services function stands out in the venture industry as delivering outsized value to founders in our portfolio.”

-Luke Antal
+Luke Antal,

 Co-Founder, Chief Community Officer at Alumni Ventures